Sminnie09/ST558Project1Repo/README.md

 | Vancouver Canucks   |              34 |             5 |

 ## Positions in Skater Records for Select Franchises

+The dataframe for this contingency table was created in a similar way to the table above by binding together the skater records of select franchises and factor

 ``` r
 #Create dataframe of goalie records for select franchises